RobotNinja15/RobotNinja15/README.md

 ## Other Common Github Profile Sections
-- 👩‍💻 I'm currently working on a Subnet calculator written in python.
+- 👩‍💻 I'm currently working on a IPv4 Subnet calculator written in python.

-- 🧠 I'm currently learning Python.
+- 🧠 I'm currently in college learning IT(information Technology).

 - 🤔 I'm looking for help with my python Project.